March 821: Racing inserts

 The March 821 was used by John MacDonald's works team in 1982, as well as by customer team LBT Team March.
 Neither driver achieved a world championship point with the car.

 Formula One

 RAM started out in 1982 as the Rothmans March Grand Prix Team.
 Initially, Jochen Mass and Raul Boesel were intended as regular drivers.
-Adrian Reynard retroactively considered the decision to be a mistake: Mass was too old to still drive risky, while Brazilian debutant Boesel lacked the experience.
+Adrian Reynard retroactively considered the decision to be a mistake: Mass was too old to take risks, while Brazilian debutant Boesel lacked experience.